sdt6585/convergence-docs/Game Design Document.md

         * Item Value: Integer
         * Recharge Rate: Integer
         * Recharge Speed: Integer
+- Jump Pack
+	- Propulsion equipment that triples your jump distance in standard G environments.
+In low or 0-G it can be used to traverse space rapidly.
+		- Stats
+			- Name/Manufacturer: String
+			- Item Value: Integer
 * Hacking equipment
 * Surveying gear
 * Cooking utensils